redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 agitation in conformity with their views.
 The communists replied by arrests, the closing down of factories where there was agitation, the suppression of demonstrations.
-Zinoviev, President of the Petrograd Soviet, Simply used police methods.
+Zinoviev, President of the Petrograd Soviet, simply used police methods.

 But cold and hunger, lack of coal and the reduction of rations -- due partly to the stagnation of the railways -- roused the people.
 The crews